xelfia/XELF.FileReceiver.WebGL/README.md

 1. See `FileReceiver`/`Example`/`Scenes`/`SampleScene.unity`
 2. Modify it or clone it.
 3. Create your script file by copying FileReceiver.cs or FileReceiverStats.cs
-4. Here, assumes that you set the file name to `MyFileReceiver.cs` and class name `MyFileReceiver`.
+4. Here, assumes that you set the file name `MyFileReceiver.cs` and the class name `MyFileReceiver`.
-5. Add your C# code into `LoadFile` method.
+5. Add your C# code into `LoadFile` method. (you turn)
 6. Select the GameObject `FileReceiver` (or create it when a new scene)
 7. Add the component `MyFileReceiver` (and remove the components `FileReceiver`/`FileReceiveStats` if it exists)
 8. Open the `Main Menu`:`File`/`Build Settings…`.